Seriously easy chicken pho! A classic spicy Vietnamese soup that will make you feel good from the inside out!

 I love the freshness of this easy chicken pho recipe, with the combination of the spicy from the sambal oelek, and the freshness of the mint, coriander and bean sprouts.
 I always feel better after eating chicken pho because it seems to clear out the insides with the spice!
 Although I am a spice sook, I don’t find this recipe overly spicy which is great!

 This easy chicken pho is actually perfect for the winter time, and for summer actually really.
-It is SO fresh you won’t believe the flavour that can come out of tiny jar of chili, some lemongrass and some classic Asian sauces.
+It is SO fresh you won’t believe the flavour that can come out of tiny jar of chilli, some lemongrass and some classic Asian sauces.
 There is something about soups that just make me so happy!

 Recipe Notes for Easy Chicken Pho